Updated: August 8, 2023

 The English countryside boasts outdoor activities that range from archery to kayaking and bicycle trails to picnics in castle gardens, ensuring young visitors are never at a loss for something to do.
 Enjoy national monuments, intriguing Stonehenge, and some beach time during your family vacation.

-From visiting the fantastical world of Harry Potter to enjoying the storybook ambiance of the countryside, the Top 6 Things to Do in London with Family offers suggestions on things you can do with kids of all ages.
-Find more inspiration and ideas with sample itineraries from our Best England Family Tours.
+From visiting the fantastical world of Harry Potter to enjoying the storybook ambiance of the countryside, our England family vacations showcase the things you can do with kids of all ages.

 England is one of the best destinations for senior travelers.
 From custom-designed itineraries to group adventures that span a couple of weeks, options to explore England as a senior are many and varied.